exultantcoder/AI-4-EO/README.md

 # 🌍 Interactive offline AI Tutor: Gemma 3N on Google AI Edge

 **No internet.
 No limits.
 AI for everyone, everywhere.**
+This project was submitted to the Gemma3N Impact challenge on Kaggle.
 ---

 ## 📖 Project Vision